roumpakis/Tensor-Completion-Java/README.md

 * **X_j.csv**: I
 * **Y_j.csv**: I
 ## Useful Methods <a name="useful"></a>

-Besides the methods used that implement the Tensor Completion pipeline, this project contains methods to write the feature matrixes and the experiment statistics into .csv for post-processing evaluation purposes.
-These methods are located in the IO method of the project.
-It is recommended to save the .csv files in the res/ directory of the project.

-Furthermore, the Main.java file contains full experiment implementation for the following scenarios.

 * HAPT dataset
 * FORTH-TRACE dataset (collective scenario -- all devices of 10 random participants)